 “Stand up for those who are weak and for those whose fathers have died.
 See to it that those who are poor and those who are beaten down are treated fairly.”
 Psalm 82:3

 In the United States, Christians don’t really know persecution.
 Sure there are those who might not accept our beliefs, or ridicule us on social media or in other contexts.
 But every day there is real violence and hate toward Christians around the world.
 There are beatings, abductions, arrests, imprisonment, rape, property destroyed, churches burned.
 And each month an average of 322 Christians are killed because of their beliefs.
 Over 75% of the world is hostile to Christians.

 Finally, you can get involved.
 Persecutions at the hands of repressive governments, religious tyranny, or lack of human rights are all man-made problems.
-Through volunteering, petitions, education, contacting cultural leaders, activism and donating for the needs of the persecuted, you can have a tangible part of serving and helping those who are suffering for God.
+Through volunteering, petitions, education, contacting cultural leaders, activism, and donating for the needs of the persecuted, you can have a tangible part in serving and helping those who are suffering for God.

 God, help me to remember those around the world who are right now suffering because of their belief in You.
 I pray their suffering will end.
 And if it will not, I pray you will use their persecution to glorify Yourself and make your Gospel known among the nations.
-Open my eyes to ways I can be involved in volunteering, donating or educating on behalf of those who are persecuted for Your Name’s sake.
-In Christ, Amen.
+Open my eyes to ways I can be involved in volunteering, donating, or educating on behalf of those who are persecuted for Your Name’s sake.
+In Jesus' name, amen.